 If you lost your driver’s license in Michigan due to a DUI or OWI, all is not lost.
 Michigan license restoration requirements are tough, but they’re not impossible to meet.
 At Luedke Law Group, we can give you the best chance of getting your license back in Michigan.

 During the hearing, you will want to have an experienced attorney by your side, one who understands Michigan DUI law and who has represented others in license restoration hearings.
 The hearing is something you don’t want to take lightly.
-If you’re denied, there’s no appeals process.
-You have to wait another calendar year before requesting a hearing again.
+If denied, you may have to wait another calendar year before requesting a hearing again.
 In the meantime, you have to hitch rides with family or friends or rely on public transportation.
 This can make getting or keeping a job more difficult.

 If you have lost your license and are ready to go through the license restoration hearing, give Luedke Law Group a call.
 We’ll walk you through the process and help you get your license restored.